aditya-K2/lastfm-bulk-scrobbler-cli/README.md

 ## Scrobble Threshold

-`ms_played` in case of spotify extended history should be greater than `scrobble_threshold` to be eligible for being scrobbled.
+`ms_played` in case of spotify extended history should be greater than `threshold` to be eligible for being scrobbled.
+`threshold` is only allowed for spotify schema (i.e when -s flag is used), else it is ignored.